Exclusive: House Republicans Demand Biden’s DHS Reveal Criteria for Expelling Migrants

 Read a copy of the full letter below:

-The letter also references DHS’s use of undisclosed nongovernmental organizations (NGOs) to help DHS with sorting through which migrants to expel and which to allow to remain in the country, arguing the congressional committees with jurisdiction over immigration policy are entitled to a list of the NGOs helping the agency.
+The letter also references DHS’s use of undisclosed nongovernmental organizations (NGOs) to help DHS with sorting through which illegal migrants to expel and which to allow to remain in the country, arguing the congressional committees with jurisdiction over immigration policy are entitled to a list of the NGOs helping the agency.
 “It appears that DHS is willing to provide more information about immigration policies to these NGOs than to the United States Congress,” the letter states.

-In February, the Biden administration lightened the Title 42 protection by prohibiting using it to expel Unaccompanied Alien Children (UACs), or migrants under 18 years old who cross the border without a parent or guardian, and in May, DHS’s Office of Public Affairs also noted a “humanitarian exception process” it was using:
+In February, the Biden administration lightened the Title 42 protection by prohibiting using it to expel Unaccompanied Alien Children (UACs), or migrants under 18 years old who cross the border without a parent or guardian.
+Then, in May, DHS’s Office of Public Affairs also noted a “humanitarian exception process” it was using:

 As the United States continues to enforce the CDC Order under its Title 42 public health authority, we are working to streamline a system for identifying and lawfully processing particularly vulnerable individuals who warrant humanitarian exceptions under the order.
 This humanitarian exception process involves close coordination with international and non-governmental organizations in Mexico and COVID-19 testing before those identified through this process are allowed to enter the country.

-The number of migrants receiving exemptions have reportedly vastly increased under the nebulous “particularly vulnerable individuals” provision and reportedly include illegal migrants who are pregnant, gay, transgender, have medical issues, and more.
+The number of migrants receiving the Title 42 exemptions have reportedly vastly increased under the nebulous “particularly vulnerable individuals” provision and include illegal migrants who are pregnant, gay, transgender, have medical issues, and more.

-The letter to Mayorkas requests “the specific criteria that the Biden Administration is using to identify and process ‘particularly vulnerable individuals who warrant humanitarian exceptions’ to the Title 42 public health authority order, and the names of the NGOs with which you are working on this issue” by May 28.
+The letter to Mayorkas requests “the specific criteria that the Biden Administration is using to identify and process ‘particularly vulnerable individuals who warrant humanitarian exceptions’ to the Title 42 public health authority order, and the names of the NGOs with which” it is working by May 28.

-The request comes as DHS officials have been debating internally over Title 42’s implementation, as Breitbart News’s John Binder reported, and top officials at the agency are aiming to use the order less and less, eventually phasing out its use altogether.
+The request comes as DHS officials have been debating internally over Title 42’s implementation, as Breitbart News’s John Binder reported, and top officials at the agency are aiming to use the order less and less, eventually phasing out its use altogether amid pressure from groups like the American Civil Liberties Union and pro-immigration lawyers.

 DHS did not respond to a request for comment on if it intends to answer the congressmen’s letter.